Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Do I need to pay for the course in one go?

 Yes.
-You will pay directly to Staffordshire University and they will be touch with you to arrange this.
+You will pay Eastwood Park directly and we will be in touch with you to arrange this.

 How much does the degree cost?

 See above for up-to-date fee information and for any other costs you can expect.